godotengine/godot-docs/tutorials/3d/3d_rendering_limitations.rst

 Color banding
 -------------

-When using the Forward+ or Forward Mobile rendering methods, Godot's 3D engine renders internally in HDR.
+When using the Forward+ or Mobile rendering methods, Godot's 3D engine renders internally in HDR.
 However, the rendering output will be tonemapped to a low dynamic range so it can be displayed on the screen.
 This can result in visible banding, especially when using untextured materials.
-For performance reasons, color precision is also lower when using the Forward Mobile rendering method compared to Forward+.
+For performance reasons, color precision is also lower when using the Mobile rendering method compared to Forward+.

 When using the Compatibility rendering method, HDR is not used and the color precision is the lowest of all rendering methods.
 This also applies to 2D